 FBA Calculator – There are many different versions of this on the Google Chrome store, but you will need to find your favorite and learn to love it.
 This extension will help you see if a deal is profitable or not when you account for Amazon’s referral fees and the cost of the Fulfillment by Amazon service.

 Honestly – These are the only things you need to get started.
 There are hundreds of other softwares, tools, or extensions that can aid in the hunt for deals, but we are just trying to get you started.
 As you grow and learn, you will find a few more tools that make you life a bit easier.
+Once you get a little more advanced, you might want to consider a course like this to help you hire and train virtual assistants for you to do the shopping while you sleep.

 Building a set of buying criteria